 Unauthorized taking or use of personal or school property is prohibited.
-Acts of stealing include, but are not limited to, borrowing items without the owner's permission, unauthorized use of a telephone, or other credit card, pin number, or another's property and unsanctioned removal of books from the library or other academic areas.
-Theft can be a suspendable offense.
+Acts of stealing include, but are not limited to, borrowing items without the owner's permission, unauthorized use of a phone, or other credit card, pin number, or another's property and unsanctioned removal of books or materials from academic areas.
+Consequences are dictated by the DPS matrix.
 Students should label their property to protect against loss and leave all valuables at home.
 GALS is not responsible for damage to and/or loss of student property, including property stored in lockers.
 GALS reserves the right to conduct random searches at any time.